crux-bphc/winter-of-code/src/docs/projects.md

 # Project Ideas

+**NOTE** : This page is being updated with new project ideas.
+Please keep checking regularly and stay in touch with the mentors listed [here](mentors).

 This is just a list of possible ideas to apply for in the Winter of Code and by no means a complete list.We suggest trying out directly for one of the existing open source organisations directly, but if you feel that it is too big a leap, you can start at a lesser difficulty and apply for one of the below projects/ideas, or bring up an idea of your own:

 1. **[Zazu](https://github.com/tinytacoteam/zazu)** is a cross platform, fully extensible and open source launcher for hackers, creators and dabblers.
 The project is fairly active with a decent number of collaborators and is written in JavaScript.